 But remember, organizational tools only work if they’re used.
-Help your child find the tools that work for him and make the tools part of his routine.
+Help your child find the tools that work for them and make the tools part of their routine.

-“Kids often truly believe that they’ll remember information later on, so they don’t write it down,” says Dr. Matthew Cruger, senior director of the Learning and Development Center at the Child Mind Institute.
+“Kids often truly believe that they’ll remember information later on, so they don’t write it down,” says Matthew Cruger, PhD, a neuropsychologist in the Learning and Development Center at the Child Mind Institute.
 Then later, when they can’t remember all the things they need to finish the homework assignment, they’re frustrated and embarrassed.

 But the next day the same thing happens again.
 They’re sure they can remember what they need to do — right up until they can’t.

-Help your child get into the habit of writing down important information — homework assignments, dates for field trips, his brilliant idea for building the best robot ever — right away, even if he thinks he’ll be able to remember it.
+Help your child get into the habit of writing down important information — homework assignments, dates for field trips, that brilliant idea for building the best robot ever — right away, even if they think they’ll be able to remember it.